GoogleChrome/web.dev/src/site/content/en/blog/webtransport/index.md

 may be a divergence between the browser implementation and the information in this article.

-For the latest on this evolving proposal, read refer to the [editor's draft of WebTransport](https://w3c.github.io/webtransport/).
+For the latest on this evolving proposal, read the [editor's draft of WebTransport](https://w3c.github.io/webtransport/).

 Once the proposal stabilizes, we will update this article and associated code